 Costco Jalapeno Artichoke Dip Recipe

 One of my favorite guilty pleasures is chips and dip.
 I could eat that for lunch and dinner, and probably breakfast too.

-If you’d like to make this Jalapeno Artichoke Dip a hot dip, stir in a cup of freshly shredded Mozzarella to the mixture (don’t use the food processor), and pour the dip into a 1-quart casserole dish.
-Top with about 1/2 a cup more of Mozzarella cheese.
-Bake at 350 for about 20 minutes or until it’s browned on top and bubbly.
+If you’d like to make this a hot dip, top freshly shredded Mozzarella cheese and bake at 350℉ for about 20 minutes or until it’s browned on top and bubbly.